Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/Readme.md

 using Azure.Identity;
 using Azure.Security.KeyVault.Secrets;

-# Create a new secret client using the default credential from Azure.Identity
-var client = new SecretClient(vaultUri: <your-vault-url>, credential: new SystemCredential())
+// Create a new secret client using the default credential from Azure.Identity var client = new SecretClient(vaultUri: <your-vault-url>, credential: new SystemCredential())
 ```
+> SystemCredential():
+> Uses the environment variables previosly set (`AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID`)

 ## Key concepts
 ### Secret
 A secret is the fundamental resource within Azure KeyVault.
 From a developer's perspective, Key Vault APIs accept and return secret values as strings.
-In addition to the secret data, the following attributes may be specified:
-* Expires: Identifies the expiration time on or after which the secret data should not be retrieved.
-* NotBefore: Identifies the time after which the secret will be active.
-* Enabled: Specifies whether the secret data can be retrieved.
-* Created: Indicates when this version of the secret was created.
-* Updated: Indicates when this version of the secret was updated.

 ### Secret Client:
-The Secret client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing secrets and its versions.
 An asynchronous and synchronous SecretClient client exists in the SDK allowing for selection of a client based on an application's use case.
 Once you've initialized a SecretClient, you can interact with the primary resource types in Key Vault.

 ## Examples
 The following section provides several code snippets using the above created `client`, covering some of the most common Azure Key Vault Secret service related tasks, including: